Rathindranath Tagore

-Rathindranath Thakur (anglicised as Rathindranath Tagore, 27 November 1888 – 3 June 1961) was an Indian educationist, agronomist and painter.
+Rathindranath Thakur (anglicised as Rathindranath Tagore, 27 November 1888 – 3 June 1961) was an Indian educationist, agronomist, painter, leathercraftsman, and a woodworker.
 He served as the first vice-chancellor of Visva-Bharati University, which was founded by his father, Rabindranath Tagore.

 Early life and education

 Rathindranath Tagore was born on 27 November 1888 to Rabindranath Tagore and Mrinalini Devi at Jorasanko Thakur Bari in Calcutta, Bengal Presidency, British India.

 He was one of the first five students at the Brahmacharya asrama at Shantiniketan.
 After completing their schooling, he and a classmate, Santosh Chandra Majumdar, were sent to Japan in 1906.
 From there, they moved to the United States and graduated in agricultural science from the University of Illinois in 1909.

 Return to India and marriage

 Tagore returned to India in around 1910, at the request of his father to help in the running of the family zamindari at Shilaidaha.
 Over the following months, Rabindranath introduced him to village life while he taught his father what he had learnt at university.
 Tagore would later recall that, "the father-son relationship had never been so close as they were in 1910".

 Tagore developed multiple agricultural tracts in Shilaidaha.
 He built a soil testing laboratory, imported plant-seeds, borrowed tractors and customized the farming equipment to the requirements of the area.

 On 27 January 1910, Tagore married Pratima, a widowed niece who was five years his junior; it was the first instance of widow remarriage in the Tagore family.
 From his private letters, it can be inferred that Tagore was quite happy during this period.